codeinquirer/VMS-Support/README.md

 VMS Support was developed in the year 2016 to become and integrative system to a computerized visitor management system. ).
 The application is used as receiver of visit notification, respond to the CVMS and update the current whereabout.
 Visit notification was build using a mobile offline push notification which will not force the organization to invest in internet provider and subscribe to a premium push notification service.
 User may respond to notification by sending a message that may be visible to the CVMS and update its current whereabout to guide the visitor correctly

+######  Hardware and Software requirements

+1. Android Mobile Device
+ 	at least dual-core processor
+	at least 512MB RAM
+	at least 512MB RAM
+	any android Version
+2. Eclipse IDE

 ######  Downloading VMS Support Application from the Github and importing to Eclipse IDE

 1. Click the CODE in the upper right corner.